 Beach’s values are underpinned by our community sponsorship program.
-Sponsorships extend from South Australia to Tanzania across the following categories:
+Sponsorships extend across the following categories:

 Sponsorship and Donation Policy

-Every day the Royal Flying Doctor Service takes the finest care to the furthest corners of Australia so that anyone who lives, works or travels in remote and rural Australia can enjoy the best of health.
-Using the latest in aviation, medical and communications technology, delivered by a dedicated team of professionals, the RFDS delivers both 24-hour emergency services and everyday essential health care throughout Australia.
+Every day the Royal Flying Doctor Service (RFDS) takes the finest care to the furthest corners of Australia so that anyone who lives, works or travels in remote and rural Australia can enjoy quality healthcare.
+Delivered by a dedicated team of professionals, the RFDS uses the latest in aviation, medical and communications technology, to deliver both 24-hour emergency services and everyday essential health care throughout Australia.

-The foundation of Beach Energy’s long standing partnership with the South Australian Museum reflects a common interest to promote science as evidenced by the programs that Beach has been proud to support.
-Beach sponsors the Museum’s Out of the Glass Case and Night Lab initiatives.
 Out of the Glass Case represents an unparalleled outreach program among Australian museums.
-With consistent visitation since 2003, Museum staff have travelled across the State, providing Science, Technology, Engineering and Mathematics (STEM-based) educational opportunities to those who might not otherwise have readily available access to the Museum.
+Museum staff travel across the state, providing STEM-based educational opportunities to those who might not otherwise have readily available access to the Museum.
 Out of the Glass Case brings the Museum and its learning to rural and remote communities, as well as to vibrant key State events including WOMADelaide and Science Week.
-Since 2010, the Museum has taken key artefacts and items to members of communities located in the APY lands and other parts of South Australia annually to share knowledge and to create meaningful opportunities for young people across our community.
-NightLab is an innovative evening program designed to capture the imagination of visitors.
-The events are run quarterly and foster a deeper understanding of the Museum and what it has to offer while allowing guests to connect with peers.
+Since 2010, the Museum has taken key artefacts and items to members of communities located in the APY lands and other parts of South Australia to share knowledge and to create meaningful opportunities for young people across our community.